GuilhermeBn198/Program-Slicing_PIC/extras/exampleOfCLIMode.md

         }
         ```

+    -   if we use the command:
+        ```bash
+        frama-c -slice-assert main test6.c -then-on 'Slicing export' -set-project-as-default -print -ocode ./sliced_test6_assert1.c
+        ```
+    -   we can see that frama-c took the `c //@ assert(b >= 0);` parameter inside the code in the declaration of main function, where we choose the assertion of b in the code

 -   **-slice-loop-inv f1,...,fn: Selects the loop invariants of functions f1,…,fn.**

 -   **-slice-loop-var f1,...,fn: Selects the loop variants of functions f1,…,fn.**